ballen1331/Ben_Allen_Portfolio/NBA Shot Chart Shiny App/README.md

 ### A few notes about the app:

-• A link to the app is here: NBA Player Shots By Season (shinyapps.io)
+• A link to the app is here: (https://danielbeim.shinyapps.io/SAL413FinalProject/)